Award-winning producer Iuliano to Drop Cinematically Themed EP, De-Algorithm

 The individual songs of De-Algorithm and a series of accompanying videos follow a storyline about a character who vanishes suddenly, with the where and how slowly being revealed over subsequent tracks.

 “I begin with an accessible melody,” says Iuliano, “but then introduce the listener to different scenarios that evolve from the original idea.”

 Born in Italy, Iuliano inherited both his mother’s inclinations toward culture and his father’s affinity for economics.
-Beginning his studies on piano, Iuliano — who was a fan of progressive rock, jazz and soul — played in clubs, his keyboards augmented by sequenced backing tracks.
+Beginning his studies on piano, Iuliano — who was a fan of progressive rock, jazz, and soul — honed his style by playing in clubs, augmenting his keyboard chops with sequenced backing tracks.

-He tells that a dream sparked a dramatic journey.
+As Iuliano relates it, the origins of his personal artistic mythos lie in a dream that would spark a dramatic journey.
 “I dreamed that I was in a classroom, and horn players were performing one of my arrangements,” he recalls.
 He made this dream come true in the United States when he moved to Boston, MA to enroll at Berklee College of Music.
 “It was like everything that had been explained to me could now be applied – the concepts became bright and clear.”